 However, dealerships also have access to specific lending institutions that you may not be aware of.
 Is this a big deal for a car buyer like you?

 If access to multiple lenders indicates that if you do not get approval from a financial institution, it is imperative that your auto dealerships can work with other banks to get you approved without having to fill out another form for the whole process.
 Is.
-This, undoubtedly, saves your valuable time.
+This, undoubtedly, saves you valuable time.

 This leaves competition or little incentive for that bank to offer you the best deal with a lower rate or another benefit.

 This is why financing at the auto dealer puts the power.
-Dealership financial services is better than bank financing.
+Dealership financial services are better than bank financing.
 You can back in your hands as lenders and banks fight to get your loan.

-But the charges of the bank of interest rate may be lower than dealership financing.
+But the charges of the bank interest rate may be lower than dealership financing.
 They offer their best rates in the process.